 4. The Precursor to Contemporary Military Vehicles

 The cannons mounted on railroad cars meant a battery could fire while moving, while the thick armor protected troops.
 These iron boxcars, with openings for artillery fire, were the precursors to today’s tanks.
 Rifle cars — armored from the inside — protected rail repairmen and supply trains, serving as early models for infantry fighting vehicles.
-Similar mounted guns and weapon technology would later be successfully adopted by battleships in the first and second World Wars.
+Battleships would successfully adopt similar mounted guns and weapon technology in the first and second World Wars.

 5. Boosting World War I Efforts